 According to the box score, 18,422 were in the house for the Suns’ final home game on Monday and with a win over the Kings Wednesday, Phoenix will tie the 2007-08 Warriors for the best record of any team to not qualify for the postseason (since the playoffs expanded to 16 teams in 1984) at 48-34.

 Yes, the Suns will still be in the lottery on May 20.
 But instead of a 25 percent of 19.9 percent chance for the No. 1 overall pick, Phoenix will have a 5-in-1,000 chance of moving to the top of the draft order.

 You know, like a really good team that just misses the playoffs has.

 As always, the players selected for the NBA Best of the Week must play at least 25 minutes a game in more than half of their team’s games (rookies must average 20 minutes a game to be selected).

 All statistical information from NBA.com/Stats.

-Tags: Brooklyn Nets Denver Nuggets Featured George Hill Golden State Warriors Gorgui Dieng Indiana Pacers Lebron James Los Angeles Lakers Mason Plumlee Memphis Grizzlies Miami Heat Michael Carter-williams Minnesota Timberwolves NBA Nets Vs. Heat Nick Young Philadelphia 76ers Phoenix Suns Popular Quincy Miller Roy Hibbert Stephen Curry
+Tags: Brooklyn Nets Denver Nuggets George Hill Golden State Warriors Gorgui Dieng Indiana Pacers Lebron James Los Angeles Lakers Mason Plumlee Memphis Grizzlies Miami Heat Michael Carter-williams Minnesota Timberwolves NBA Nets Vs. Heat Nick Young Philadelphia 76ers Phoenix Suns Quincy Miller Roy Hibbert Stephen Curry